ahma2003/Facial-Key-points-Detection-Project/README.md

 * **Features**
 Detect facial key points: Identify key landmarks on a face using a CNN model.

-Visualize key points: Overlay the detected key points on the face for visualization.
+-Visualize key points: Overlay the detected key points on the face for visualization.

-Graphical User Interface: User-friendly GUI for easy interaction.
+-Graphical User Interface: User-friendly GUI for easy interaction.

-Real-time detection: Perform real-time key points detection using a webcam.
+-Real-time detection: Perform real-time key points detection using a webcam.

 * **Technologies Used**
   Programming Language: Python

   Libraries:
-  TensorFlow/Keras (for the CNN model)
+  TensorFlow/Keras (for the CNN model),
-  OpenCV (for image processing)
+  OpenCV (for image processing),
-  Tkinter (for the GUI)
+  Tkinter (for the GUI),
   NumPy